Cardiac muscle: Fibroblasts

 Cardiac fibroblasts are vital supporting cells within cardiac muscle.
 They are unable to provide forceful contractions like cardiomyocytes, but instead are largely responsible for creating and maintaining the extracellular matrix which surrounds the cardiomyocytes.
 Fibroblasts play a crucial role in responding to injury, such as a myocardial infarction.
 Following injury, fibroblasts can become activated and turn into myofibroblasts – cells which exhibit behaviour somewhere between a fibroblast (generating extracellular matrix) and a smooth muscle cell (ability to contract).
 In this capacity, fibroblasts can repair an injury by creating collagen while gently contracting to pull the edges of the injured area together.

 Fibroblasts are smaller but more numerous than cardiomyocytes, and several fibroblasts can be attached to a cardiomyocyte at once.
-When attached to a cardiomyocyte they can influence the electrical currents passing across the muscle cell's surface membrane, and in the context are referred to as being electrically coupled, as originally shown in vitro in the 1960s, and ultimately confirmed in native cardiac tissue with the help of optogenetic techniques.
+When attached to a cardiomyocyte they can influence the electrical currents passing across the muscle cell's surface membrane, and in the context are referred to as being electrically coupled, as originally shown in vitro and in the 1960s, and ultimately confirmed in native cardiac tissue with the help of optogenetic techniques.
 Other potential roles for fibroblasts include electrical insulation of the cardiac conduction system, and the ability to transform into other cell types including cardiomyocytes and adipocytes.